 Nor are Conspiracy Theorists unaware of the issue, but for them it explains the reluctance of people to believe their Conspiracy theory, rather than a reason not to.
 As Paul Griffin, author of The New Pearl Harbor: Disturbing Questions about the Bush Administration and 9/11, writes: “It is very difficult for Americans to face the possibility that their own government may have caused or deliberately allowed such a heinous event.”

 But of course Griffin, whose work is riddled with errors and inconsistencies, and others feel no need to explain how our government could get involved in such morally aberrant behavior and no one leaked it.
 It goes without saying for Griffin and others, that this kind of thing can and does happen.
-Like all conspiracy theory, this one assumes that people in power are naturally evil.
+Like all conspiracy theory, this one assumes that all people in power are naturally evil.

 The success of Conspiracy theories about 9-11 represents a relatively new stage in Western European Conspiracy theory.
 Unlike the Arab and Muslim world, where Conspiracy theories were already mainstream before 2000 and become virulent afterwards, in the West, Conspiracy theories were banished from the mainstream.
-Take the attitude towards the Protocols of the Elders of ion, for example, the very mention of it stigmatized the speaker.
+Take the attitude towards the Protocols of the Elders of Zion, for example, the very mention of it stigmatized the speaker.

 9-11 Conspiracy theories, on the other hand, have invaded the private public sphere — the coffee house, tavern, dinner table conversations — and are knocking at the gates of published discourse and the elected officials.
 Mainstream media still refuse to give these conspiracy theories any credibility, but just under the surface these ideas simmer.
 In 2003, when I spoke with a journalist for ABC about al Durah, he asked me at the end of the conversation what I thought of these rumors that Mossad knew about the bombing beforehand, suggesting that in his circles the idea circulated with at least plausibility.
 In 2006, I asked my class how many had heard the conspiracy theories about Bush’s involvement, and two-thirds reported hearing them from at least one source who considered the hypothesis likely.
 Now we have our first (annual?) conference on 9-11 conspiracy, and an article about it in the NYT topped its list of “most emailed.”